sh-dv/hat.sh/README.md

 ## Requirements
 [NodeJS and NPM](https://www.npmjs.com/get-npm)

-[Browserify](http://browserify.org/#install) which lets you require('modules') in the browser by bundling up all of your dependencies. or you can serve the app in NodeJS `$ node app.js`
+[Browserify](http://browserify.org/#install) which lets you require('modules') in the browser by bundling up all of your dependencies.

 ## Installation